iesnoth/Trapped-in-Space/readme.md

 - **So Many Buttons:**
     The big draw of the game is to play with a lot of buttons.
 None of them are labelled, and it's not obvious what any of them should do.
 "Low key frustration" is the mood I'm going for.
-        - However, there are a couple puzzles where the buttons light up, suggesting they might have a sequence.
         - Half of them will just make a funny noise.
         - Each button has at least an *on* and *off* position.

     The coding goal is to have a few functions which work for every button, then some specialized events.

 - **Animations:**
     There will be some animations for figuring out complicated puzzles, or losing.
-I'd also like to add ambient animation (example: flickering lights) if I have time and space (haha).
+I'd also like to add ambient animation (example: flickering lights).

 - **Note-taking:** A feature I'd like to add but not sure if I'll have time.
 Like I said, none of the buttons are labelled.
 But I'd like to give the players a way to take notes in-game.
-This is a stretch goal of sorts.
+This is a stretch goal.

 - **Languages**
     1. HTML